Scale-invariant Monte Carlo and multilevel Monte Carlo estimation of mean and variance: An application to simulation of linear elastic bone tissue: Monte Carlo method

+Provided that $0 < \Nv < \infty$, the normalization by $\mu_2^2$ enables the NMSE to be invariant under any linear transformation (as established in \feq{Eq:mu2square}).
+This satisfies the second requirement in the above list.
+However, regarding the third criterion---robustness of the normalized sampling error to changes in the distribution of $\uh$---further analysis is required.
+The normalized sampling error, denoted by $\epsdot_s$, derived from \feq{Eq:V2}, is given as:

+where we have suppressed the $\uh$ notation for clarity.
+In the asymptotic regime where $N \gg 1$, the ratio $(N - 3)/(N - 1) \to 1$, and the expression simplifies to:

+in which the term $\mu_4 / \mu_2^2$ represents the standardized fourth central moment, kurtosis, denoted by $\kurt = {\mu_4}/{{\mu_2}^2}$ \cite{decarlo1997kurtosis}.
+The normalized sampling error $\epsdot_s$ depends not only on the number of samples $N$ but also on the kurtosis of the solution distribution.
+This dependence becomes particularly significant for heavy-tailed distributions, which exhibit high kurtosis values. }

+\rvsn{ For example, in the case of a (symmetric) Gaussian distribution, the kurtosis is $\kurt = 3$ \cite{decarlo1997kurtosis}.
+In contrast, for a log-normal distribution, the kurtosis is given by $\kurt = \rho^4 + 2\rho^3 + 3\rho^2 - 3$ \cite{crow1988lognormal}, where $\rho = \exp(\var)$ and $\var$ is the variance of the underlying Gaussian distribution.
+If $\var = 1$, then $\kurt \approx 114$.
+This implies that, for a fixed total NMSE and spatial resolution $\elesize$, the computational effort required to estimate the MC variance $\htwoMC$ is twice that of the mean estimator $\muMC$ for a Gaussian-distributed $\uh$ (since $\epsdot_s = 2/N$).
+However, for a log-normal distribution, the cost increases dramatically—by a factor of approximately 113 (i.e., $\epsdot_s \approx 113/N$)—relative to the mean estimator.
+This violates the third criteria in the list, and therefore, undermines the effectiveness of $\var^2 \equiv {\mu_2}^2$ as a normalizer in practical applications. }

+Following this, we consider $\Nv = \Vtwo(\uh)$ as a normalizer for MC variance estimation.
+Given that $0<{\Vtwo}(\uh)<\infty$, and based on the scaling relation in \feq{Eq:V2scale}, it is evident that $\Vtwo(\uh)$ satisfies the second outlined requirement.
+By normalizing the MSE with $\Vtwo(\uh)$ in \feq{Eq:MCerrorvar1}, we obtain the scale-invariant form of the MSE for the MC variance estimator:

-in which the first term is the scale-invariant sampling error $\evs$, and the second term represents the dimensionless discretization error $\evd:=\frac{({\eevd})^2}{{\Vtwo}(\uh)}$.
-The sample based unbiased estimation of quantity $\Vtwo(\uh)$ is therefore determined by
+Here, the first term represents the scale-invariant sampling error, which decays proportionally to $1/N$ and is independent of the statistical characteristics of the solution $\uh$, thereby fulfilling the third requirement.
+The second term denotes the normalized squared discretization error.

+Furthermore, based on the computational complexity analysis for MC variance estimation discussed in \cite{krumscheid_quantifying_2020}, we henceforth recast the convergence analysis in terms of the normalized MSE formulation. \begin{proposition} Let us consider $\calpha, \cgamma, \alpha$ and $\convgamma$ as positive constants, and then one may define the error bounds, such that